whereistejas/old-blog-backup/_posts/2020-05-26-Double-Pendulum-Part-1.md

 ## Conclusion

 In this part, we covered some basics of `matplotlib` plotting, covering the basic two approaches of how to make plots.
 In the next part, we will cover how to make simple animations.
+If you like the content of this blog post, if you have any suggestions or comments, drop me an email or tweet at me or ping me on IRC.
+Nowadays, you will find me hanging arounfd #matplotlib on Freenode.
+Thanks!

 ## References